Error-PY/Unversal-Spammer/README.md

 # Unversal-Spammer
-This Pythin Script can Spam anything and anywhere
+This Python Script can Spam anything and anywhere

 Instruction: